ArashSaeidpour/arashsaeidpour.github.io/index.md

 #last_modified_at:
 #toc: true
 ---
 <sub> Hello World!
 I am a postdoc at the University of Georgia's [Center for the Ecology of Infectious Diseases](http://ceid.uga.edu/) working under supervision of [Professor Pejman Rohani](http://rohanilab.ecology.uga.edu/).
-My research is broadly focused on [Catastrophic Modeling](https://en.wikipedia.org/wiki/Catastrophe_modeling).
+My research is focused on application of  machine learning  and deep learning for  the detection and quantification of human-induced and natural disasters.
 Currently I use a combination of mathematical models and machine-learning algorithms for forecasting reemergence of infectious diseases prior to large scale outbreaks.
 I got my PhD in Engineering from University of Georgia's College of Engineering in 2017.
 During my PhD, I became interested in machine learning and began to study it intensively on my own. <sub>

 # Select Projects